openvswitch/ovs/INSTALL.md

    If the `modprobe` operation fails, look at the last few kernel log messages (e.g. with `dmesg | tail`):

-      - The message "openvswitch: exports duplicate symbol br_should_route_hook (owned by bridge)" means that the bridge module is loaded.
-Run `/sbin/rmmod bridge` to remove it.

-        If `/sbin/rmmod bridge` fails with "ERROR: Module bridge does not exist in /proc/modules", then the bridge is compiled into the kernel, rather than as a module.
-Open vSwitch does not support this configuration (see "Build Requirements", above).

-      - The message "openvswitch: exports duplicate symbol dp_ioctl_hook (owned by ofdatapath)" means that the ofdatapath module from the OpenFlow reference implementation is loaded.
-        Run `/sbin/rmmod ofdatapath` to remove it.
-(You might have to delete any existing datapaths beforehand, using the "dpctl" program included with the OpenFlow reference implementation.
-        "ovs-dpctl" will not work.)

       - Otherwise, the most likely problem is that Open vSwitch was built for a kernel different from the one into which you are trying to load it.
 Run `modinfo` on openvswitch.ko and on